 5. Purchasers in a private placement must acquire the securities for investment and not for the purpose of further distribution.
 If the purchaser acts in such a manner so as to participate in distribution of the securities to the public, either directly or indirectly as a link between the issuer and the public, he or she will be deemed to be an underwriter and the selling broker-dealer and other participants in the distribution, including the issuer, will be in violation of Section 5 of the 1933 Act.
 They must be licensed and conform to other regulatory standards, i.e. FINRA.
 Each of the purchasers must intend to acquire for investment at the time the securities are purchased.
 Whether or not investment intent was present will be determined from all the circumstances surrounding the acquisition.
 Such circumstances would include the financial capability of the purchaser to hold the securities for the long term and whether the purchaser signed a letter of investment intent.
 The amount of time the securities have been held (the holding period) is one of the factors in a hindsight determination that an investment intent existed at the time of purchase.
 A two-year holding period is deemed to be the bare minimum, but counsel should be sought in order to determine if this time frame can be shortened, or if it needs to be lengthened.
-PPM.net can help consult on this matter.
+PPM can help consult on this matter.

 What is apparent from the aforementioned information is that current and accurate information about the offerees in a private placement transaction is absolutely essential for the making of judgments as to suitability, ability to evaluate an offering, and investment intent.

 To meet the requirement of Regulation D or the requirements of Section 4(2) of the 1933 Act (the private placement exemption), the issuer is almost always required to make extensive disclosures regarding the nature, character and risk factors relating to an offering.
 The disclosure document often is labeled “Offering Memorandum” or given a similar title, which, in the normal course, is based upon information provided to counsel to the issuer.
 While a properly executed private placement is exempt from the registration provisions (i.e. Section 5 of the 1933 Act) of the federal securities laws, the transaction (and the disclosures made or a lack thereof) is subject to the anti-fraud provisions.
-If the offering memorandum is a particular private placement turns out to be materially misleading in terms of disclosures which have been made (or which should have been made), the broker-dealer and its principals may be deemed to have violated or aided or abetted violations of the anti-fraud provisions of the federal securities laws.
+If the private placement offering memorandum is a particular private placement turns out to be materially misleading in terms of disclosures which have been made (or which should have been made), the broker-dealer and its principals may be deemed to have violated or aided or abetted violations of the anti-fraud provisions of the federal securities laws.

 Supplementary or Corrective Material

 During the course of private placement activities on a particular issue, or prior to the closing, it may become necessary to update or correct information supplied in the private placement memorandum as originally prepared.
 The corrected information must be brought to the attention of the offerees by means of a cover or transmittal letter which describes the changes or additions.
 Depending upon the information transmitted, reconfirmation of an investors desire to invest may be required.
 The files maintained with respect to a particular offering must contain a record of what has been done.
-Prior to closing an offering, meaning the acceptance of investors in a transaction, a brokerage firm Principal must verify that all such amendments have been sent to all subscribing offerees and that the files are accurate and complete.
+Prior to closing an offering of the private placement, meaning the acceptance of investors in a transaction, a brokerage firm Principal must verify that all such amendments have been sent to all subscribing offerees and that the files are accurate and complete.
 All offerees should be notified of any changes.

 Offeree Access to Information